shown in other instead.

 - If the parameter value is set to 1.0, high frequency attenuation of the emitted sound is applied at a rate of 0.05 dB per unit.

 Simulating sound occlusion is substantial for true-to-life auditory experience.
 Moving through the world, the listener can get into a place from where the sound source is not seen directly.
 Imagine a source located behind the wall: it would still modulate the listener's adjacent sound environment, though naturally being not so clearly heard.
 Any sounds passing from the source to the listener must pass through the wall muffling these sounds and serving as a filter.
 The sound wave from the source (along with accompanying reflections and reverberation) is modified after hitting the wall and passing through it to the other side.
 High frequencies are usually removed, leaving a very muffled result.
 Besides the mentioned physical effect, this occluded sound wave also adds to the reflected sound in the listener's environment.

 Occlusion can be enabled and disabled for each sound source individually, selective occlusion adjustment is performed using the Occlusion bit mask that determines which sound sources are occluded by each particular surface of scene objects.
 Each surface also has an Occlusion coefficient that determines how much it affects sounds in case of occlusion:

 - 0.0 — no occlusion, sound volume stays the same in case of occlusion by the surface.

 - 1.0 — maximum occlusion, sound is not heard at all in case of occlusion by the surface.

-The following standard options for the sample sound playback are available: play, stop, and pause.
+The following standard options for the sample sound playback are available: Play, Stop.
 The playing can also be looped by checking the appropriate box.